 - Maintain a following distance of at least three seconds.

 Unfortunately, even if you follow all of the above tips, you might still wind up in a serious rear-end collision.
-If you were injured or lost a loved one in a crash with a drunk, distracted, or otherwise negligent driver, turn to Laborde Earles Law Firm.
+If you were injured or lost a loved one in a crash with a drunk, distracted, or otherwise negligent driver, turn to Laborde Earles Injury Lawyers.
 Call 800-522-6733 to speak with a car accident attorney in Baton Rouge.